5 Dreamy Overwater Bungalows in Fiji (and Fiji Bures)

 What to do in Fiji at the Koro Sun?

-Complimentary use of bicycles are included in your stay to get around and explore the island.
+Complimentary use of bicycles is included in your stay to get around and explore the island.

 Bottom line?
 A 4-star resort, Koro Sun offers relatively affordable Fiji overwater bungalows.